 2. Find out what will happen to your home once you file for this type of bankruptcy.
 Typically, your Chapter 13 attorney will file a motion to have your creditors frozen from trying to foreclose on your home once you decide to file for this type of bankruptcy.
 However, your home could still be at risk if you do not recover financially in a certain time frame.
 As such, you may want to consider negotiating with your bank to have a better rate or perhaps consider paying them a lump sum so that you can catch up on the debt that you owe.

 3. Find out what consequences filing for those types of bankruptcy will have on your credit rating in the long term.
 You should also find out from your Chapter 13 attorney if there will be any short term implications that you should know about.
 It is pertinent that you have a clear idea of what the next three to five years will be like.
-This is the only way that you can start preparing appropriately to secure your financial future.
-Visit the website for more information.
+This is the only way that you can start preparing appropriately to secure your financial future. and for more information.